alaindanet/indirect_facilitation_model/simulation.md

 ##### Results

 Coexistence occured but the clustering between the 2 species were always lower than 1.
 The nursing has not been very effective (26 when n=0 vs 31 when n=1).
+My point of view was two species can potentially coexist is there are more intra- than inter-competition.
+But stay, these species can so coexist whithout nursing effect and the clustering is lower than 1.
+So which hypothesis can make the cooccurence between my two species higher ?